jeremymv2/chef-ha-migration/README.md

 **Note**: You will have to supply a valid `knife.rb` file with an admin's credentials (potentially re-use the pivotal key from the steps above), for each org in the backup.

+Since this script needs to be run per-org, if you have multiple orgs in the backup, then consider serializing the restore with: `knife ec restore --only-org ORG ..` for each org, followed by running `restore_nodes` on that org.
+The entire process would benefit from being scripted.

 ```ruby
 #!/usr/bin/env ruby